The origin of the word pizza

 Who made the first pizza?

-Supposedly, this archetypal pizza, an open-faced pie slathered in tomato sauce and mozzarella, was ushered in by the baker Raffaele Esposito in Naples.
+As the legend goes, modern pizza—an open-faced pie slathered in tomato sauce and mozzarella—was given to us by the baker Raffaele Esposito in Naples.
 In 1889, he made a patriotic pie topped with mozzarella, basil, and tomatoes, ingredients in the colors of the Italian flag, in honor of King Umberto and Queen Margherita’s visit.
 It is rumored the Queen enjoyed the pie, and thus, it became known as a Margherita.

-In the US, Italian immigrants sold pizza in their stores, and the first pizzeria was opened in 1905 by Gennaro Lombardi at 53 1/3 Spring Street in New York City, but pizza did not truly not catch on stateside until World War II.
+In the US, Italian immigrants sold pizza in their stores, and the first pizzeria (Lombardi’s) was opened in 1905 by Gennaro Lombardi on Spring Street in New York City, but pizza did not truly not catch on stateside until World War II.
 Stationed in Italy, many American and European soldiers tasted pizza and brought an appetite for this now-ubiquitous dish home with them.

 Is it a pie, a pizza, or a pizza pie?